All the latest news and stories about Alzheimer's disease, dementia and the brain.

 Celebrating Jack

-Arlene reflects on her nearly 67-year marriage with her late husband, Jack, recounting his celebration of life following a 15-year journey living with dementia.
+Arlene reflects on her 67-year marriage with her late husband, Jack, recounting his celebration of life following a 15-year journey living with dementia.
 Arlene writes this heartfelt tribute to honour his life and offer solace to other caregivers who may be struggling.

 New report highlights growing gap in seniors’ care